 DEFERMENT.
-A delay in the start of service obligation granted by the Nurse Corps SP upon a student's request, for a specified period of time to enter and complete anapproved postgraduate nursing residency program.
+A delay in the start of service obligation granted by the Nurse Corps SP upon a student's request, for a specified period of time to enter and complete an approved postgraduate nursing residency program.

 ELIGIBLE REQUIRED AND INELIGIBLE FEES.
-Fees that may be covered by Nurse Corps SP if required by participants' school may include but are not limited to:
+Fees that are covered by Nurse Corps SP if required by participants' school include but are not limited to:

-- Academic Support Services

-- Administrative

-- Background Check

-- Building/Campus

-- Capstone Course (Must be required of all students regardless of source of funding)

-- Career Resource

-- Computer Use

-- Counseling

-- Curriculum

-- Disability Insurance (Must be required of all students regardless of source of funding)

-- Drug Testing Fee

-- Education Fee

-- Graduation (last year of program)

-- Health Insurance (Must be required of all students regardless of source of funding)

-- Health Services and Immunizations

-- ID Card (if required, Initiation)

-- Laboratory

-- Library

-- Malpractice (Must be required of all nursing students)

-- Matriculation

-- NCLEX Review(if a required part of the curriculum)

-- Online Course

-- Processing

-- Recreation

-- Registration

-- Student Activities

-- Student Association/Union

-- Student Initiated Fees (Must be required of all students regardless of source of funding)

-- Student Services

-- Technology

-- Testing

-- Transcript

-- Transportation (if required for campus-wide system)

-- University Fees
+Academic Support Services Administrative Background Check Building/Campus Capstone Course (Must be required of all students regardless of source of funding) Career Resource Computer Use Counseling Curriculum Disability Insurance (Must be required of all students regardless of source of funding) Drug Testing Fee Education Fee Graduation (last year of program) Health Insurance (Must be required of all students regardless of source of funding) Health Services and Immunizations ID Card (if required, Initiation) Laboratory Library Malpractice (Must be required of all nursing students) Matriculation NCLEX Review(if a required part of the curriculum) Online Course Processing Recreation Registration Student Activities Student Association/Union Student Initiated Fees (Must be required of all students regardless of source of funding) Student Services Technology Testing Transcript Transportation (if required for campus-wide system) University Fees -- -- --